-For the adult hospital rankings, researchers looked at almost 5,000 hospitals, and just 137 different hospitals were ranked in at least one specialty.
+For the adult hospital rankings, the researchers looked at almost 5,000 hospitals, and just 153 different hospitals were ranked in at least one specialty.

 To qualify for ranking consideration, hospitals in 12 of those specialties had to be a teaching hospital, have a sufficient number of beds, or a sufficient level of important medical technology.
 To remain eligible, hospitals had to meet a series of progressively tougher standards to be ranked in those 12 specialties.
 In the other four specialties, where procedures are often performed on an outpatient basis or Medicare data are unavailable, a hospital's reputation with specialized physicians was the only criterion.

-For consideration within a specialty, a hospital must have performed a significant number of defined procedures, or had to have been recommended by at least one percent of physicians in the U.S. News & World Report surveys in the past three years.
+For consideration within a specialty, a hospital must have performed a significant number of defined procedures, or had to have been recommended by at least 1% of physician in the U.S. News & World Report surveys in the past three years.